Why It Exists

 Cons of Redis

-- RAM-bound — dataset must fit in memory
+- RAM-bound, so your entire dataset must fit in memory

 - Single-threaded command execution